 para 4.35 – 4.37: Statement about the level of agreement between the Council and Parish representatives about which sites form a set of draft site allocations for each Parish

 This process is not what the Localism Act describes.
 It is widely understood that NDPs should allow local communities to take meaningful decisions over the location of new homes.
 Yet the TWBC process deliberately frustrates this, by taking all such decisions on behalf of local communities.
 This is counter to the Localism Act.

+Despite a request to TWBC first made in June 2018 to prepare a “Memorandum of Understanding”, to better define the relationship between the TWBC Local Plan and neighbourhood plans, none has been forthcoming.
+This has left many NDP groups, including Cranbrook and Sissinghurst, unsure how to proceed on key matters.

 p.59: para 4.72 – 4.79 Reference to the neighbourhood planning process